Groups claiming affiliation with Israelites: Ten Lost Tribes

 Claims of descent from the Ten Lost Tribes have been made by a variety of non-Jewish groups.
-These groups include the Pashtuns (see Theory of Pashtun descent from Israelites), the British (see British Israelism and Christian Identity), the French (see French Israelism), the Scandinavians (see Nordic Israelism), the Kurds, the Japanese (see Japanese-Jewish common ancestry theory), and many others.
+These groups include the Pashtuns (see Theory of Pashtun descent from Israelites), the British (see British Israelism and Christian Identity), the French (see French Israelism), the Scandinavians (see Nordic Israelism), the Native Americans (see Jewish Indian theory), the Japanese (see Japanese-Jewish common ancestry theory), and many others.

 Similarly, Black Hebrew Israelites are groups of African Americans who claim that they are the descendants of the ancient Israelites.
 To varying degrees, Black Hebrews adhere to the religious beliefs and practices of both Christianity and Judaism.
 However, they are not recognized as Jews by the Jewish community, nor are they recognized as Christians.
 Many of them choose to identify themselves as Hebrew Israelites or Black Hebrews rather than identify themselves as Jews in order to indicate their claimed historic connections.